seqan/seqan3/doc/cookbook/index.md

 # Calculate edit distance for a set of sequences

 This recipe can be used to calculate the edit distance for all six pairwise combinations.
-Here we only allow at most 7 errors and filter all alignments with 6 or less errors.
+Here we only allow at most 7 errors and filter all alignments with 6 or fewer errors.

 \include doc/tutorial/pairwise_alignment/pairwise_alignment_solution_6.cpp